Calumpit, officially the Municipality of Calumpit, is a town in the province of Bulacan, Philippines. It is the gateway to Pampanga.

 [edit]Calumpit lies along MacArthur Highway, the main thoroughfare of coastal Bulacan.
 To avoid chronic traffic congestion, most travelers from Metro Manila take instead the Pulilan Exit of the North Luzon Expressway (NLEX) and make a left turn along Pulilan Regional Road towards neighboring Calumpit.

-From Trinoma in Quezon City, passenger vans link Calumpit with Metro Manila from 4AM to 12MN.
-An alternate route is a point-to-point bus from Trinoma that leaves every 30 minutes to Robinsons Malolos, from which jeepney transfers can be taken along MacArthur Highway to Calumpit.
+From Trinoma in Quezon City, passenger vans link Calumpit with Metro Manila from 4AM to 12MN, but will involve waiting for the vehicle to fill up before leaving.
+There are also passenger vans in the adjacent SM North EDSA mall.
+An alternate option is a point-to-point bus from Trinoma that leaves every 30 minutes to Robinsons Malolos, from which jeepney transfers can be taken along MacArthur Highway to Calumpit.

 Calumpit is the terminus of a jeepney route originating from Meycauayan.
 It is also along the jeepney and minibus route from Malolos to San Fernando in Pampanga.
-Both routes traverse MacArthur Highway.
+All three routes traverse MacArthur Highway.

 Get around